Bullets (Finnish TV series): Plot

 In 2002, early in the War in Afghanistan, Madina meets Jumanah, joins her "Brides of Allah".
 They prepare female suicide bombers or "bullets": harmless until loaded and aimed at targets.
 Madina's husband Aslan was killed by Russians; their daughter, Alba was taken by UN nurses.
 From 2005 to 2015 Madina travels across Europe, orchestrating numerous terrorist activities using "bullets".
 In 2016 Madina fakes her death in Paris, two years later in Belgium she becomes "Zamira".
 However she is forced to be a drug mule by "the Arabian", to get into Finland.
 In Helsinki both Mari and Timo are watching drugs exchanged by Almaz and Jari.
 Mari chases Jari but he escapes after killing Jaana.
 Mari is arrested by Timo as a suspect but he's forced to release her by Juha.

 Mari becomes an undercover social worker at Almaz' refugee center.
 Almaz collects drugs from mules and passes them to Jari.
 Madina arrives at the center but falls ill when one of her internal packages leaks.
 Mari saves Madina's life and takes her to hospital.
 Juri is hunting Madina and follows her trail to Belgium, killing "the Arabian" and his dealers.
 Karla orders Mari to work with Timo on Jari's drug network.
 Juri arrives in Helsinki and successively kills Almaz and Jari.
 Madina is threatened by Juri but she's rescued by Timo and Mari.
 Timo organises a safe house for Madina, however Juri finds her, blackmails her into cooperation by threatening Alba.
 Mari starts dating Kim.
 Madina gets a job as a hotel cleaner.
 She starts recruiting Roza and Zara.
 Mari tells Madina she's found Alba and tries to convince her to meet.

 Madina is initially scared off by Juri's threats.
 Roza and Zara start working with Madina at the hotel.
 Mari sends Alba to Madina, they speak.
 Juri's henchmen snatch Madina off streets but she escapes.
 Sayid collects Alba from her home.
 Madina and Mari arrive.
 Juri threatens Alba's life and orders Madina to kill Mari.
 Mari is shot by Madina.
-Mari injured, diffuses a bomb left by Juri.
+Mari injured, defuses a bomb left by Juri.
 Juri's van with Madina, Alba and Sayid stopped by hotel security.
 They carry chemical explosives.
 Leonid and Juri kill security.
 Russian president has arrived at hotel.
 Sayid places chemicals on a trolley, which is taken upstairs by Zara.
-Alba wears fake bomb vest, Leonid wants her shot but Mari shows its a false detonator.
+Alba wears fake bomb vest, Leonid wants her shot but Mari shows it's a false detonator.
 Explosion rips through third floor.
 Mari rushes upstairs to roof.
-Sayid's dying, Madina and Juri strugle over his gun.
+Sayid's dying, Madina and Juri struggle over his gun.
 Alba arrives on roof.
 Juri killed by Mari, Madina dies of wounds.
 "Interior Minister" decides to lay blame on Madina and not mention connection of Russian agents.